bigbagy/NLP-document-parsing-and-clustering/README.md

 ### Discussion of future improvements

-This project gives a preliminary demo of what can be done, several areas can be further improved:
+This project gives a preliminary demo of finding patterns among unstructured random files using NLP, the code is preliminary and several areas can be improved in future:

-the file parser can be imrpoved to accept more file formats and to include online text sources such as tweeter/wikipedia api
+more features could be added to the file parser to support more input file formats, web apis could also be added to allow parsing and clustering of online contents

-image text extraction module such as pytesseract can be added to the file parser to support parsing text from embedded images in files
+image OCR text extraction module such as pytesseract could be implemented to the file parser to support parsing text from embedded images in pdf, pptx and word docx

-currently the nltk POS tokenizer support English, it also works OK for most european languages, but the support for foreign languages still can be improved by adding dedicated modules for foreign languages
+currently the nltk POS tokenizer has native support for English, some other european languages has been tested and it works ok, the support for foreign language can be improved by using dedicated POS tokenizers for particular language

+outlier detection/removal mechanism can be added before K-means to improve clustering accuracy

 the current error handling mechanism could be improved, more error testings are needed

-outlier detection/removal mechanism can be added before K-means to improve clustering accuracy